| java.lang.Object | |

 class, primitive type, or void) represented by this Class

-object, as a String
+object, as a String.

-object represents a class of arrays, then the
+If this Class object represents a class of arrays, then the

 internal form of the name consists of the name of the element type in Java